-On April 17, 2020, Prince Edward Island’s Minister of Justice and Public Safety declared a state of emergency in the province due to COVID-19.
-As a result, for the time being, all non-essential travel into Prince Edward Island is prohibited.
+On March 16, 2020, a state of public health emergency was declared in the province of Prince Edward Island due to COVID-19.
+As a result, for the time being, travel restrictions into the province remain in place.

-Screening measures are in place at all entry points to the province including the Charlottetown Airport, Confederation Bridge, and PEI-Isle de la Madeline Ferry, and Peace Officers are authorized to turn away any person who attempts to enter the Province for non-essential travel.
+Screening measures remain in place at all entry points to the province including the Charlottetown Airport, Confederation Bridge, and PEI-Isle de la Madeline Ferry, and Peace Officers are authorized to turn away any person who attempts to enter the province in contravention of the Travel Restrictions Order.

 Newfoundland and Labrador